cern-eos/eos/doc/configuration/http_tpc.rst

-Once the XRootD gateway is setup, the EOS MGM configuration needs to be updated so that any incoming TPC trasfers with delegated credentials where EOS is the destination endpoint are redirected to the gateway node.
+Once the XRootD gateway is setup, the EOS MGM configuration needs to be updated so that any incoming TPC trasnfers with delegated credentials where EOS is the destination endpoint are redirected to the gateway node.
 This is done by adding the following directive to the default EOS MGM configuration file located in ``/etc/xrd.cf.mgm``: